 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please contact Undergraduate Admission.

 To earn a Bachelor of Science (B.S.) degree in Physical Science, you complete 120 credits, including core, major, and elective requirements.
 The major requirements are outlined below.
 For more information about the courses listed below, please see the St. John’s College of Liberal Arts and Sciences section of our Undergraduate Bulletin.

 St. John’s University is widely known for the success of its alumni.
 Forbes.com lists the University among its top 15 institutions in terms of graduates’ earning power.
 And a recent survey by The Wall Street Journal ranks St. John’s among 100 Top colleges and universities that are “most likely to help students land a job in key careers . . . that are growing, pay well and offer high levels of job satisfaction.”

 Students also may choose from a wide variety of student activities which are specific to the major as well as student clubs and organizations that enhance their academic studies, including the Math Club and the Sigma Pi Sigma honor society.

-Other resources include high-tech classrooms and a 1.7 million-volume University Library systems and new facilities like the DaSilva Academic Center, on the Staten Island campus, and the D’Angelo Center, on the Queens campus.
+Other resources include high-tech classrooms, a 1.7 million-volume University Library, and facilities like the Staten Island Campus DaSilva Academic Center and Queens Campus D’Angelo Center.

-Students also enjoy the many cultural and professional benefits accruing from St. John’s New York location including the faculty and Career Center’s relationships with leading business and educational resources through the area.
-In addition, they have the option to take part in the University’s innovative study abroad programs — further expanding their educational and experiential horizons.
+You also enjoy the many cultural and professional benefits accruing from St. John’s New York location, including the faculty and Career Services's relationships with leading business and educational resources throughout the area.